Skip to content

 The Windows Remote Management (WinRM) service is Microsoft’s implementation of the WS-Management (WS-Man) protocol introduced in Windows before PowerShell.
 It allows remote management of your device (hardware and operating systems).
 For WinRM scripts to run, and for the Winrm command-line tool to perform data operations, WinRM has to be configured.
 In this article, I will be showing you how to enable or disable WinRM via the command-line.
 Please see how to fix WSManFault Message 2144108526 0x80338012: Fix the client cannot connect to the destination specified in the request, and How to configure a remote server (windows) to Support Ansible.

-WinRM is automatically installed with all currently-supported versions of the Windows operating system.
-These WinRM components are installed with the operating system.
+WinRM componnets are automatically installed with all currently-supported versions of the Windows operating system.
+WinRM is started automatically on newer versions of Windows Server, (that is from WS 2008) to be precise at the time of writing this piece.
 By default, no WinRM listener is configured.

 Even if the WinRM service is running, WS-Management protocol messages that request data can’t be received or sent.
 Internet Connection Firewall (ICF) blocks access to ports.
 Please see how to fix “Cannot find the computer: Fix the following error occurred while using Kerberos authentication“.